meshery/meshery/docs/pages/reference/troubleshooting/meshery-operator-meshsync-troubleshooting.md

 - **MODE STATE:** Visualizer and Designer: Active, Interactable.
 - **CAUSED WHEN:** Meshery and MeshMap version mismatches.
-- **REMEDIATION:** Pull/build the latest MeshMap, update Mesheryctl and Meshery.
+- **REMEDIATION:** Pull/build the latest MeshMap, update Mesheryctl and Meshery. -->

-## Desired Behavior

-- Empty database shows the main-cluster node.
-- Corrupt database triggers an error snackbar with a link to the Settings screen.
-- Disconnected Kubernetes displays MeshSync logo pulsating when data is received.
-- NATS/MeshSync not running prompts a review of available operations in the Settings panel.

----

 This documentation provides comprehensive guidance on troubleshooting in Meshery, ensuring users can address common issues efficiently.

 #### See Also